juliemturner/juliemturner.github.io/content/post/better-practices-console-log-pnpjs/index.md

 ---
 title: 'Console Log Better Practices with PnPjs V3'
 date: Sat, 27 May 2023 09:51:56 +0000
+description: 'The @pnp/logging package powerful and helpful, but more than needed for many applications.
+If you are not taking much advantage of its additional functionality and are taking overhead you don’t need, you can move all your code to use console log directly'
 draft: false
 tags:
   - Microsoft 365